-Loyola welcomed Rev. William Rickle S.J., '70, at the beginning of this academic year to serve as alumni chaplain.
+Loyola welcomed Rev. William Rickle S.J., '70, in the summer of 2022 to serve as alumni chaplain.
 Fr.
-Rickle offers his introduction, reflections on Thanksgiving, and how his role as chaplain can serve our alumni community.
+Rickle offers his introduction and how his role as chaplain can serve our alumni community below.

 Well, fellow Greyhounds, here I am, back at the Evergreen campus.
 I am a Baltimore native from the first graduating class of Cardinal Gibbons High School.
 I left Baltimore when I graduated from Loyola College in 1970 to join the Society of Jesus (Jesuits) as a callow novice.